 K-Lite Codec Pack

-There are several different variants of the K-Lite Codec Pack.
-Ranging from a very small bundle that contains only the most essential decoders to a large and more comprehensive bundle.
+There are different versions of the K-Lite Codec Pack ranging from a very small bundle that contains only the most essential decoders to a large and more comprehensive bundle.

 Download K-Lite Codec Pack: here